 - Software Engineering Intern, SoftArtisans Inc., Summer 2010.

-- SIGPLAN Research Highlight for Doppio, November 2014.
+- SIGPLAN Research Highlight for Doppio: Breaking the Browser Language Barrier, 2014.

 - Distinguished Artifact Award for Doppio: Breaking the Browser Language Barrier, PLDI 2014.

-- Upsilon Pi Epsilon computer science honor society member, inducted into the WPI chapter in 2011.
+- Inducted into the WPI chapter of Upsilon Pi Epsilon computer science honor society, 2011.

 - Salisbury Prize, WPI, 2011.